No products in the cart.

 This ankle–foot brace is commonly used for:

-- Support during recovery after ankle sprains and strains, once serious injury has been excluded.
+- Support during recovery after ankle sprains and strains, once a serious injury has been ruled out.
+It helps stabilise the joint while the ligaments and soft tissues recover, reducing the risk of another twist during early movement.

-Many people with these problems will also benefit from using supportive or shock‑absorbing insoles or heel lifts, such as those available in the NuovaHealth range, alongside the brace where shoe space allows.
+Many people with these problems also find it helpful to use supportive or shock‑absorbing insoles or heel lifts, such as those available in the NuovaHealth range, alongside the brace where shoe space allows.
+With the right fitting and advice, most people find this type of brace comfortable and straightforward to use.

 When to speak to a clinician before using it

 If you have recently injured your ankle or foot and have very severe pain, notice that the joint looks out of place, cannot put any weight at all through the foot, or develop very rapid swelling, you should seek urgent medical assessment before using a brace.
-These signs can indicate a fracture or another serious injury that calls for specific treatment.
+These signs can indicate a fracture or another serious injury that needs specific treatment rather than simple support.

-If you notice sudden new weakness, marked numbness or tingling, changes in skin colour or temperature in the foot, or general signs such as fever or spreading redness, you should also speak to a doctor promptly.
+If you notice sudden new weakness, marked numbness or tingling, or changes in skin colour or temperature in the foot, these can signal problems with circulation or nerve function, so it’s best to speak to a doctor promptly.
 In conditions such as drop foot, assessment by a doctor and, where appropriate, a specialist service is important to understand the cause and consider all treatment options.

 When this brace is an extra, not the main treatment

 In conditions such as plantar fascia‑related heel pain or ankle arthritis, other measures usually do most of the work.
-These might include supportive footwear, insoles to help position the foot, exercises to improve strength and flexibility, spreading activity more evenly through the day, weight management and medicines where needed.
+These might include supportive footwear, insoles to help position the foot, exercises to improve strength and flexibility, spreading activity more evenly through the day, weight management, and medicines where needed.
+These approaches target the underlying causes of strain and stiffness, helping to improve long‑term comfort and mobility.

 In these situations, an ankle–foot brace can still be useful as extra support in particular circumstances, such as during flare‑ups or for tasks you know tend to bring symptoms on.
-It is unlikely to be the only or main treatment.
-A doctor, physio or podiatrist can advise you on how best to combine bracing with these other approaches.
+It is unlikely to be the only or main treatment, but it can make a noticeable difference when symptoms increase or activity levels rise.
+A doctor, physiotherapist, or podiatrist can advise you on how best to combine bracing with these other approaches.
 If you are already using compression socks or insoles as part of your care, they can also advise on how best to combine them with this brace.

 Special situations